-When U-T San Diego came out with a poll last weekend showing Carl DeMaio with a 10-point lead over Bob Filner in the San Diego mayor's race, folks took note of the disclaimer that ran with the poll results:
+When U-T San Diego, in conjunction with USD's Center on Education Policy and Law, came out with a poll last weekend showing Carl DeMaio with a 10-point lead over Bob Filner in the San Diego mayor's race, folks took note of the disclaimer that ran with the poll results:

 Employees of a newspaper, television / radio station, marketing / public opinion research company or the city of San Diego—or who live with someone employed in one of those fields—were excluded.

 While it's not unusual to exclude media from polls, excluding city workers and people who live with them seems odd.
 I sent an email to Scott Keeter, past president of the American Association for Public Opinion Research (AAPOR) and the director of survey research for Pew Research Center to get his thoughts.
 Here's what he said:

 The exclusions for people in the research industry are pretty common.
 I hear them on occasion when somebody calls my house to do a poll.
 The exclusion of the city employees seems unusual since they are a part of the voting public and obviously very interested in the election.Too interested, perhaps.
 David Cantor, managing director for The Glover Park Group, which conducted the U-T poll, told me, "People who work in city government are typically excluded from political polls as a way to avoid a conflict of interest."

 The city currently employs 10,132 part-time and full-time workers.
 Last year, city government was San Diego's seventh largest employer.